4masina/4masina/README.md

 - 💞️ I’m looking to collaborate on projects with Victory Code Bootcamp.
 - 📫 How to reach me through e-mail montmom143@gmail.com
 - 😄 Pronouns: her/she
-- ⚡ Fun fact: My fourth great grandmother was the last reigning queen in Western Samoa and I'm named after her Queen Salamasina.
+- ⚡ Fun fact: My fourth great grandmother was the last reigning Queen of Western Samoa and I'm named after her Queen Salamasina.

 <!---
 4masina/4masina is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.